Rural and agricultural populations across the globe have higher skin cancer risks due to the nature of their work.

 - Seek shade and avoid working outdoors in the middle of the day if possible.

 - Slide on sunglasses, ensuring they are AS/NZS compliant and fitted with side arm, as melanoma can also develop in eyes.

 - Slop on SPF 50+ sunscreen and remember to reapply during the day.
 Putting sunscreen on the skin before heading out in to the sun will allow it to dry effectively and reduce dust sticking to the skin.

 - Seek regular skin checks with your GP or skin specialist.

 - Ensure you apply a duty of care to farm workers by providing sun protection.

 For more information on protecting outdoor workers visit Better Health Channel

 Find out more information about skin cancer prevention visit Cancer Council Australia.

 - Farmers and agricultural workers have an increased risk of developing skin cancer.

 - Use the five sun protection combinations of: Slip on a long sleeve shirt and/or trousers, Slop on SPF 50+ sunscreen, Slap on a broad-brim hat, Slide on sunglasses and Seek shade.

 - Download the free SunSmart App on your mobile to access the UV index throughout the day.

-- If possible leave a task to later in the day or another day when the UV index is not as high.
+- If possible leave an outdoor task to later in the day or another day when the UV index is not as high.

 - Monitor changes in your skin and have regular skin checks to assist with early detection of skin cancers.